FedSA-GCL: A Semi-Asynchronous Federated Graph Learning Framework with Personalized Aggregation and Cluster-Aware Broadcasting: Experiments

 \subsection{Method Interpretability}

 To answer \textbf{Q2}, we examine the implementation details of our method and conduct ablation studies on two representative datasets, Cora and PubMed, both of which are split using the Metis community detection algorithm.
-The objective of these experiments is to validate the following points: \textbf{Q2-1.}The locally smoothed confidence (LSC) aggregation weights, which incorporate staleness-aware computation, can accelerate convergence in asynchronous federated graph learning. \textbf{Q2-2.}The proposed ClusterCast mechanism is better suited for asynchronous federated graph scenarios and improves overall accuracy. \textbf{Q2-3.}Our proposed clustering algorithm based on the SFM (Soft Label Feature Matrix) can effectively group clients and improve overall convergence speed.
-To provide a more intuitive comparison between our SFM-based clustering algorithm and the clustering algorithm in FedGTA, we visualize similarity heatmaps between clients at different client trips (100, 300, 500, and 1900).
-All results are shown in Fig.~\ref{fig:ablation study} and Fig.~\ref{fig:ablation study2}.
+The objective of these experiments is to validate the following points: \textbf{Q2-1.} The LSC aggregation weights, which incorporate staleness-aware penalties, can accelerate convergence in asynchronous federated graph learning. \textbf{Q2-2.} The proposed ClusterCast mechanism is well-suited for asynchronous federated graph scenarios and improves overall accuracy. \textbf{Q2-3.} Our proposed clustering algorithm based on the SFM can effectively group clients and improve overall convergence speed.

-Since model evaluation is performed locally on each client's own data, it is normal to observe a phenomenon where the accuracy initially drops before converging.
-This is because, at the beginning of training, the model is optimized for its local data and thus achieves high accuracy.
-However, after aggregating with other clients' models, the specificity of local data decreases, leading to a temporary drop in performance.
-As training progresses, the model gradually converges and eventually surpasses its initial accuracy.

 Regarding \textbf{Q2-1}, this phenomenon is demonstrated by the orange and purple curves in Fig.~\ref{fig:Training Curve Cora} and Fig.~\ref{fig:Training Curve PubMed}.
-Without the incorporation of staleness-aware locally smoothed confidence (LSC) aggregation weights, the influence of outdated models leads to unstable convergence in the later training stages, which slows down the overall convergence process.
+Without the incorporation of staleness-aware LSC aggregation weights, the influence of stale models leads to unstable convergence in the later training stages, thereby slowing down the overall convergence process.

 For \textbf{Q2-2}, the advantage of the ClusterCast mechanism is illustrated by comparing the orange and green curves in Fig.~\ref{fig:Training Curve Cora} and Fig.~\ref{fig:Training Curve PubMed}.
-The results clearly show that incorporating ClusterCast significantly improves both the convergence speed and final accuracy of the model.
+The results clearly show that incorporating ClusterCast significantly enhances both the convergence speed and final accuracy of the model.